-- Slide the coil through the opening in the coil section onto the bottom coil rests. - To prevent any air bypass around the coil, place coils up against the coil bulkheads.
-See Figure 75 and Figure 79. - 3.
-Once the coil is in place, fasten the coil to the section. - Caulk the seams between the coil casings and bulkheads.
-See Figure 78 and Figure 79. - If this is an additional coil being installed and not a replacement, locate the coil supply and return connections dimensionally.
-Carefully drill holes in the end panels of the unit. - Remove the brass plugs for the vents and drains on the connections. - 7.
+- NOTE: Ensure the drain pan is fully sealed before installing the filler panel and coil panel.
+If gaps or damage is seen, refer to the procedure outlined in "Field-Installed Coils" on page 26. - 1.
+Slide the coil through the opening in the coil section onto the bottom coil rests. - 2.
+To prevent any air bypass around the coil, place coils up against the coil bulkheads (refer to Figure 114). - 3.
+Once the coil is in place, fasten the coil to the section. - 4.
+Caulk the seams between the coil casings and bulkheads (refer to Figure 114). - 5.
+If this is an additional coil being installed and not a replacement, locate the coil supply and return connections dimensionally.
+Carefully drill holes in the end panels of the unit. - 6.
+Remove the brass plugs for the vents and drains on the connections. - 7.
 Slip the panel over the connections. - 8.
 Replace the brass plugs and panel fasteners.